dipunm/feature-toggle-js/README.md

     next();
 });
 ```

+Each new instance of `FeatureToggles` will have a clear cache of toggle values.
+The cache will save the calculated values of each toggle as they are queried for the first time.

 ## Housekeeping
 One of the most important features in this library, is the ability to define when your feature toggle will start alerting you to clean up.